The Couple

 In 1982 a retrospective exhibition at the Museum of Modern Art led to her breakthrough in the public eye.

-The Couple in Ekeberg Park is about relationship between people.
-An tightly embracing couple hovers between the trees, just as couples can stay together for throughout life – for better or for worse.
+The Couple in the Ekeberg Park deals with an intimate relationship between two figures.
+A couple embraces tightly, as they hover between the trees, staying together – for better or for worse.

 The Couple, 2003.